 Notes on the scientific value of the test

-It wasn't until 1939 that the test was used as a projective test of personality.
-Rorschach himself had always been sceptical about this.
+Rorschach never intended the inkblots to be used as a general personality test, but developed them as a tool for the diagnosis of schizophrenia.
+It was not until 1939 that the test was used as a projective test of personality, a use of which Rorschach had always been skeptical.
 Controversy about the reliability and validity of the Rorschach has been present since its conception.
 Today, many - probably most - psychologists think the Rorschach is nonsense.

 A survey conducted on the members of The American Psychological Association Division-12, and The Indian Association of Clinical Psychologists showed concern from respondents about the limitations of the test (Wade et al 1978; Sharma, Ojha and Vagrecha, 1975; Dubey, 1982).
 Zubin (1965) has charged seven major failures as follows:

 - Failure to provide an objective system, free of arbitrary conventions, and showing high interscorer agreement.

 - Lack of satisfactory internal consistency, or test-retest reliability.

 - Failure to provide cogent evidence for clinical validity.

 - Failure of the individual Rorschach scoring categories to relate to diagnosis.

 - Lack of prognostic, or predictive validity with respect to the outcome of treatment, or later behavior.